bamlab/dev-standards/backend/django/getting-started.mo.md

 ## Context

-During this standard, we will take the exemple of a book library gestion app.
+During this standard, we will take the example of a book library management app.

 We will thus create a MAB project (`BAM`, reversed) and a Library app containing a `Book` and a `Author` Models.